-Since it is the New Year, I thought I’d share with you the easy mistakes on keto that I made when first starting.
-That way, you won’t make the same ones that I did.
+As we bring in the New Year, I thought I’d share with you some of the mistakes I made on Keto when first starting.
+Hopefully this will help some of you struggling!

 1. Eating low-fat foods

 Yeah.
 Don’t do it.
 I know that we’ve been told to avoid fat since we were children, but the time has come to smash that rule.
 Eat full fat cheese.
-Eat that skin off of your chicken.
-Drown your broccoli in butter.
+Enjoy the crispy skin on your chicken.
+Add butter to your broccoli.
 Yes, all of it.

 The only fats I would look into avoiding are vegetable oils like canola and corn.
-These oils don’t help the body’s inflammation at all when there are so many other, tastier options (like bacon grease, butter and coconut oil).
+These oils are inflammatory and there are much tastier options (like bacon grease, butter and coconut oil).

 2. Not replacing electrolytes

-On keto, you must drink a lot of water since it is dispelled so quickly.
+On Keto, you will likely drink more water since it is dispelled so quickly.
 When this happens, electrolytes are excreted through your urine and it’s VERY important to replenish them.
-Use coconut water, low-sugar gatorade or my favorite – bone broth.
-Using these will also significantly help with the keto flu.
+Use broth and liberally salt your food (even your water if you like).

 3. Too many changes at once